wyang342/detention/README.md

 this.state.props = true
 ```

 In class-based components, `state` should only be modified using the React Component's [setState](https://facebook.github.io/react/docs/react-component.html#setstate) method.
-Props should never be modified from inside a component - the data passed into the component via props should be modified via a higher order component - one up the component tree.

-**In React, data flows down.**
+In functional components, `state` should only be modified using the `useState` method.

 Release 0 - Setup
 -------------